-These soft-baked Peanut Butter Monster Cookies are stuffed with delicious, natural peanut butter, old-fashioned oats, chocolate chips, and your favorite candy-coated chocolate pieces!
+These soft-baked Peanut Butter Monster Cookies are stuffed with delicious, natural peanut butter, quick oats, chocolate chips, and your favorite candy-coated chocolate pieces!
 What’s not to like?!
-Both kids and adults will love these easy cookies!
+Both kids and adults will love these quick & easy cookies!

 Peanut Butter Monster Cookies

 Months ago, after seeing Monster Cookies all over Instagram, I took one of my favorite peanut butter cookies and turned them into the Frankenstein mash-up that are MONSTER cookies!
 If you’re unfamiliar, these fun cookies have oatmeal, chocolate chips, and candy pieces all mixed in.
 And they’re delicious.
 My version is super sweet, soft-baked, and has lots of chocolate.
 They’re also quick and easy to make and the dough requires zero chill time!

 To get your monster cookies just right, you’ll want to roll the dough balls and then flatten/shape them into discs about 1/2″ thick.
 I like to press extra chocolate chips and candy pieces into the dough discs right before baking.
 If you find that your dough balls are crumbling apart because of the chocolate chips and candy pieces, you can take a few of those chocolate pieces out, roll and flatten the dough ball, and then press those some pieces back into the top!

 What You’ll Need